3 overdue hikers found dead after Alaska avalanche

-ANCHORAGE, Alaska (AP) — The bodies of three men have been located in the debris of an avalanche slide near Anchorage, Alaska State Troopers said.
+ANCHORAGE — The bodies of three men have been located in the debris of an avalanche slide near Anchorage, Alaska State Troopers said.

 Troopers identified the victims as Thomas Devine, 54, of Chugiak; Matthew Nyman, 43, of Colorado Springs, Colorado; and Edward Watson, 50, of Miami.